 El Día de la Hispanidad is a national holiday of Spain that is celebrated on 12 October, commemorating when Christopher Columbus set foot in the Americas.
-A special parade is held in la Plaza de Colon in Madrid, led by the Spanish military and followed by the royal family.
-A wide array of other authorities, from foreign diplomats to the presidents of the autonomous governments, attend this parade.
+A special parade happens at La Plaza de Colon in Madrid, led by the military and the Spanish royal family.
+A wide array of other authorities, from foreign diplomats as well as the presidents of the autonomous governments, attend this parade.
 The Spanish armed forces also fly through the air doing aerobatics with red and yellow smoke drawing images for the crowd to see.

 26 October–1 November: Annual Horror and Fantasy Film Festival, San Sebastian

-A range of horror movies is screened at various venues, during this Horror and Fantasy film festival.
+Various venues show a range of horror movies during this Horror and Fantasy Film Festival.
 Together with outdoor performances and street theater, comedy events, horror-related exhibitions and many fanzine festivities.

 1 November: All Saints’ Day, Cadiz

-Although All Saint’s Day is celebrated throughout Spain, it is a lot of fun to spend it in Cadiz.
+Although All Saint’s Day is a holiday throughout Spain, it is especially fun in Cadiz.
 There, celebrations are a little different: it is known as Tosantos and the Gaditanos (locals of Cadiz) do wacky things like dress up rabbits and suckling pigs in the market, as well as making dolls out of fruit.
 The whole region gets involved and the festivities last all week.

 29–30 November: San Andres Festival, Puerto de la Cruz, Tenerife

-In theory the San Andres festival are about tasting the new year’s wine, but it’s usually more about making a lot of noise in the streets with pots, pans and assorted objects.
+In theory, the San Andres festival is about tasting the new year’s wine, but it’s usually more about making a lot of noise in the streets with pots, pans, and assorted objects.
 Celebrants drag cans and other noisy metal objects tied to string and wire through the streets of the town, and everyone drinks into the early hours.

 28 December: Día de los Santos Inocentes, throughout Spain